mattmaynes2/java-tftp/README.md

 - To see the usage information, type `help` in the cli.
 - To perform a read operation from the server to the client, type `read` followed by a space and the filename.
 - To perform a write operation from the client to the server, type `write` followed by a space and the filename.
+- The working directory of the client can be changed with `cd`.
+All read and writes will be relative to the new folder

 #### Command Line Arguments
 To enter a command line argument in eclipse: